vladiim/heuro/_posts/blog/2015-05-18-are-you-a-modern-marketer.md

 {% image modern_marketer/netflix_subscribers.png %}

-In the past businesses controlled how consumers accessed information about their products and organisation.
+In the past, businesses controlled how consumers accessed information about their products and organisation.
 Control enabled marketers to be selective with the information they communicated.
 To fully understand a product, a primed buyer would generally need to visit a retailer and speak to a sales assistant.

 Now, all the information we could hope to have about a product is a Google search away.
 Thanks to unparalleled access, information control has completely gone out the window and shopping behaviour has changed.
 Google went as far as to coin the new phenomena the [Zero Moment of Truth (ZMOT)][zmot].
 This change in power means that companies that survive and thrive are those that obsess over their customers.